-The turnover of the proposed scheme for the redevelopment of the Flour Mill site in isolation is estimated to be \$15m in the first full year of trade in 2018.
+The turnover of the retail uses in the proposed scheme for the Flour Mill site if redeveloped in isolation is estimated to be \$12.2m (\$5,850/sqm) in the first full year of trade in 2018.
+This is considered a strong turnover for a retail centre that is not anchored by any large store such as a supermarket.

-In 2009 the main trade area, which comprises the primary and secondary trade areas combined, generated around \$466m of expenditure.
+In 2009 the main trade area (comprising the primary and secondary trade areas combined) generated around \$466m of expenditure.
 This is expected to increase to \$608m by 2021.
 This is attributed to the following sources:

-- Population growth and affluence = \$116m of growth in expenditure; - Around 1,400 new residents in Flour Mill and adjacent developments = \$24m; and - Around 500 workers within the proposed developments = \$1.5m.
+- Population growth and affluence = \$116m of growth in expenditure; - Around 1,400 new residents in Flour Mill and adjacent developments = \$24m; and - Around 550 workers within the proposed developments = \$1.5m.

 Total growth in available expenditure will increase by around \$142m over the 2009 to 2021 period.
-The proposed retail component of the Flour Mill site will turnover around \$15m which represents no more than 10.6% of the total increase in available expenditure from 2009 to 2021 generated in the main trade area.
+The proposed retail component of the Flour Mill site will turnover around \$12.2m which represents only 8.6% of the total increase in available expenditure from 2009 to 2021 generated in the main trade area.